Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Akash Sharma for reading and discussing the first version of the paper.
-The author would also like to thank David Cohen, Erik Jansson and Ioanna Motschan-Armen for their helpful comments to improve the presentation pf parts of of the work.
+The author would also like to thank David Cohen, Erik Jansson and Ioanna Motschan--Armen for their helpful comments to improve the presentation of parts of the work.
 This work is partially supported by the Swedish Research Council (VR) (David Cohen's project nr. $2018-04443$).
 The computations were enabled by resources provided by Chalmers e-Commons at Chalmers.